-Marcia Brown Haims, Martha J. Cook, Jane Edwards, Judy McLain, Kerri Mohnsen, Jayanti Ray, Joyce Renaud, Kevin Squibb
+Martha J. Cook, Susan Fulton, Amy Herren, Judy McLain, Jayanti Ray, Joyce Renaud, Misty Tilmon, Julie Tipton.

 The Department of Criminal Justice and Sociology provides undergraduates in Criminal Justice with a core of courses central to the discipline of criminal justice.
-Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections and criminology.
-The department serves nearly 500 majors and a large number of students who enroll in criminal justice courses for elective credit.
+Students are also exposed to specialized courses as preparation for careers in law enforcement, corrections, juvenile justice and others.
+The department serves nearly 400 majors and a large number of students who enroll in criminal justice courses for elective credit.

-The department has an internship program for criminal justice majors which provides students with an opportunity to engage in practical experience and observe professionals in their fields and with practical job experience.
-Students may continue course work at the graduate level by pursuing the criminal justice administration option of the Master of Science in Administration degree.
+The department has an internship program for criminal justice majors which provides students with an opportunity to engage in practical experience and observe professionals in criminal justice agencies and beyond.
+Students may continue course work at the graduate level by pursuing their Master of Science degree in Criminal Justice.

 The department is recognized for its sponsorship of national and regional meetings and its scholarly activity and student engagement through student organizations and student research.

-Raleigh Blasdell, Jeff Bruns, Andrew Fulkerson, Michelle Kilburn, Carl Kinnison, Laura Krieger, Carol Veneziano, John Wade
+Raleigh Blasdell, Andrew Fulkerson, Morris Jenkins, Michelle Kilburn, Carl Kinnison, Laura Krieger-Sample, Monica Radu, Kristen Sobba, John Unterreiner.

-Jeremy Barnes, Michael Church, Beth Easter, Beverly Evans, Thomas Holman, KT Kim, Mark Langenfeld, Steve Nickell, Fito Ramos, Kyle Schneider, Annette Slattery, Alicia Scott, Seido Sofo, Jason Wagganer
+Jeremy Barnes, Michael Church, Beth Easter, Beverly Evans, Thomas Holman, Hu Chemging (James), Mark Langenfeld, Steve Nickell, Fito Ramos, Kyle Schneider, Alicia Scott, Annette Slattery, Seido Sofo, Jason Wagganer.

-The Department of Human Environmental Studies offers a wide array of accredited and certified programs that train professionals to meet the demands for the 21st century workforce at the associate, bachelor, and masters level: Child Development, Dietetics, Family and Consumer Sciences Education, Family Studies, Fashion Merchandising, Hospitality Management and Interior Design.
+The Department of Human Environmental Studies offers a wide array of accredited and certified programs that train professionals to meet the demands for the 21st century workforce at the associate, bachelor, and masters level: Child Development, Dietetics, Family and Consumer Sciences Education, Family Studies, Fashion and Consumer Studies, Hospitality Management and Interior Design.
 All programs include student involvement with model facilities.

 The Child Development program provides students the choice to work in early childhood education settings or to work with the community, state or federal agencies.
 The associate of applied arts degree in child care and guidance was the first such program offered in Missouri and is a model throughout the state.